 noetlctl CLI Overview

-The noetlctl CLI (also called noetl) is a Rust-based command-line tool that provides multiple ways to interact with NoETL:
+The noetlctl CLI (also called noetl) is a Rust-based command-line tool that provides a unified interface for executing playbooks either locally or via distributed server-worker architecture.

 Core Capabilities